usman-pervaiz/Transcript/README.md

-This progam make a marksheet accourding to your numbers.
+This progam make a marksheet according to your numbers.